-Hot chocolate is always a good idea.
-Homemade hot chocolate is even better— it's healthy, rich, and always satisfying.
+Hot chocolate is always a good idea, and homemade hot chocolate is even better— it's healthy, rich, and always satisfying.

-These seven recipes offer multiple creative ways for you to add a touch of flair and flavor to your drinking chocolate.
-For each of them, all you need are a couple minutes, T.Cacao 100% Organic Cacao Powder, and a few extra ingredients.
+These seven recipes offer multiple ways for you to add a touch of flair and flavor to your drinking chocolate.
+For each, all you need are a couple minutes, T.Cacao 100% Organic Cacao Powder, and a few extra ingredients.

 Hot Chocolate Base Preparation

 The base for all these recipes is a traditional cup of hot chocolate.
-For a mug-sized cup, dilute 4 generous teaspoons of T. Cacao powder into hot milk.
+For an average-sized mug (11 - 13 oz), dilute 4 generous teaspoons of T. Cacao powder into hot milk.
 You can also use hot water or any alternative to dairy.
 If you want to achieve that ‘coffee shop’ froth, simply whisk energetically.

 1. The Brit: Earl Grey

-Up the flavor of your hot chocolate with a quick and simple infusion of earl grey tea.
-Here is how to do it:
+Up the flavor of your hot chocolate with a simple infusion of earl grey tea:

 Soak an Earl Grey tea bag in your hot chocolate for a few minutes.

 Give your hot chocolate the traditional holiday taste with your favorite warming spice.
 Add 1 Tsp of Cardamom, Cinnamon, or Nutmeg.
 And, if you like, you can sprinkle some on top as well.